In this article about E-E-A-T:

 <div class="post-help" role="note">Not sure if you're an expert?
 Here's a quick test—would you feel comfortable teaching a class on the topic?
 If not, then you're probably not an expert.</div>

-18. Use credentialed writers (and sources)
+18. Use credentialed expert writers (and reliable sources)

 If you're going to outsource your content writing, make sure you use credentialed writers and sources.
-This will help improve the quality of your content and make it more credible in the eyes of Google.
+This will help improve the quality of your content and make it more credible in the eyes of users and Google.

 Credentialed sources could include: